neoforged/.github/primers/26.1/index.md

     - `DebugEntrySoundCache` - A debug entry displaying the current cache for loaded sound streams.
     - `DebugScreenEntries#SOUND_CACHE` - The identifier for the sound stream cache debug information.
 - `net.minecraft.client.sounds`
-    - `DeviceTracker` - An interface for managing the changes of audio devices.
     - `SoundBufferLibrary`
         - `enumerate` - Loops through all cached sounds, outputting its id, size, and format.
         - `$DebugOutput` - An interface that accepts some sound metadata.